Artem3003/EnglishSchoolPlatform/epic-01.md

-# Epic 1 - Admin Panel with Services
+# Epic 1 - Lesson Management System

 ## Description

-This epic focuses on building an **Admin Panel** and essential backend services that provide core functionality for managing an English school system.

-Admins should be able to create, update, and delete users, teachers, students, and assign user roles accordingly.
-The system must follow best practices in architecture, coding standards, and security.
+The Lesson Management System provides a backend service for managing educational activities such as lessons, homework, student attendance, and calendar events.
+It is designed for schools, online education platforms, or training centers where teachers and students interact through lessons, assignments, and schedules.

+The system enables teachers to schedule and manage lessons, assign and grade homework, track student attendance, and organize events in a shared calendar.
+Students can view their lessons, submit homework, and access events or deadlines.

 ## General Requirements

 The system should support the following features:

-- Get student/teacher by ID.
-- Get all students or all teachers.
+* CRUD for lessons.
-- CRUD operations for **Users**, **Students**, **Teachers**, and **Admins**.
+* CRUD for homework.
+* CRUD for homework assignments.
+* CRUD for student lessons (attendance).
+* CRUD for calendar events.
-- Global error handling for clean API responses.
+* Global error handling.
-- Role-based access via ASP.NET Identity.
-- Validation using FluentValidation.

 ### Technical Specifications